humairafatima/Data_Analysis_Project/README.md

 # Data_Analysis_Project

 Under this Data Analysis Project, I am going to add variouse project that I will be doing on my own.
-I have used public datasets to do the analysis.
+I will be using public datasets to do the analysis.
 I am going to share the data cleaning and exploring process, data insights and visualization.

 Technology I will be using: